PennDOT Snowplow Drivers Start Clearing Roads for Your Morning Commute Long Before You're Out of Bed

 “Then you get idiots like that,” she said as she shook her head.
 “Luckily, I have treated this whole road to the Indiana County line, so until they get to Indiana County, I know that idiot’s going to be safe.”

-While residents count on the plows to be out in even the most inclement of weather Szakelyhidi explains they’re not immune to dangerous road conditions.
+While residents count on the plows to be out in even the most inclement of weather Szakelyhidi said they’re not immune to dangerous road conditions.

 She remembered one particularly bad ice storm.
 She was on a hill, and things turned tricky.